monterail/grape-rails-cache/README.md

-# Grape::Rails::Cache

-TODO: Write a gem description
+# HTTP and server side cache integration for Grape and Rails

+## Features

+- HTTP Headers cache, ETag, Cache-Control, If-None-Match
+- Server side cache for response body

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your rails application's Gemfile:

     gem 'grape-rails-cache'